jai-sharma/osu_linux_setup/README.md

 A lot of people like to develop on linux, and some people want to contribute to the development of the [new open source osu! engine](http://github.com/ppy/osu)

-So for those people, here is a quick guide on how to geta development environment up and running on linux.
+So for those people, here is a quick guide on how to get a development environment up and running on linux.

 ## Using the monodevelop IDE (Easier)

 Requirements:
-*monodevelop
+* monodevelop
-*git
+* git

 First clone the main directory, ensuring that all subdirectories are initialised too.
 ```